Stromness, South Georgia: History

-After 36 hours of crossing the interior, they arrived at the Stromness administration centre which also was the home of the Norwegian whaling station's manager.
-This building has been dubbed the "Villa at Stromness" because it represents relative luxury compared to its surroundings.
-All men were rescued from Elephant Island.
+After 36 hours of crossing the interior, they arrived at Stromness and asked to see the manager and were taken to his dwelling.
+At each of the whaling stations on the island the managers dwelling is called the "Villa" because it represents relative luxury compared to its surroundings.
+All men were later rescued from Elephant Island.

 In the decades following its closure, Stromness has been subject to damage from the elements and many of its buildings have been reduced to ruins.
-However, recent efforts have been made to restore the "Villa" and clean up debris from the rest of the site in order to make it safe for visitors.
+However, recent proposals have been made to restore the "Villa" and clean up debris from the rest of the site in order to make it safe for visitors.
 Outside of Stromness is a small whalers' cemetery with 14 grave markers.